 Cancelled v Delayed

 A flight is considered cancelled if it does not operate at all.
 This is different from one that is delayed: a delayed flight will still operate, even if it is days late.
-If your flight does not take off at the last minute and is deemed ‘cancelled’, you are entitled to reimbursement or a re-route to your destination at the earliest opportunity.
+If your flight does not take off at the last minute and is deemed ‘cancelled’, air passengers are entitled to reimbursement or a re-route to destinations at the earliest opportunity.
 In other words, you should either get a refund of the full cost of your ticket or be put on a different flight to your destination as soon as possible.

-You should also be offered enough meals and refreshments to cover the time that you have to wait and – if an overnight stay becomes necessary – hotel accommodation.
-Accommodation is not related to your ticket class, so if you have booked to fly first class, do not expect to be given five-star accommodation.
+Air passengers should also be offered enough meals and refreshments to cover the time that they have to wait and – if an overnight stay becomes necessary – hotel accommodation.
+Accommodation is not related to ticket class, so if you have booked to fly first class, do not expect to be given five-star accommodation.
 Furthermore, you should be offered two phone calls, emails, fax messages or telexes free of charge.

 One of the most substantial elements of EU law is the right to compensation when a flight is cancelled.
 If your cancelled flight would have covered a distance of less than 1500km, you are automatically entitled to €250.
 Compensation goes up in increments, so if the cancelled flight was between EU countries and further than 1500km, you are entitled to €400; cancelled flights between an EU and a non-EU country of 1500km-3000km entitle travellers to €400.
 All other flights allow for €600 compensation.
-These amounts may be decreased if a passenger does not suffer a long wait because of the cancellation.
+These amounts may be decreased if air passengers do not suffer long waits because of the cancellation.